vgrigoriu/GildedRose/README.md

 - Once the sell by date has passed, Quality degrades twice as fast
 - The Quality of an item is never negative
-- "Aged Brie" actually increases in Quality the older it gets
+- _Aged Brie_ actually increases in Quality the older it gets
 - The Quality of an item is never more than 50
-- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
+- _Sulfuras_, being a legendary item, never has to be sold or decreases in Quality
-- "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches;
+- _Backstage passes_, like aged brie, increases in Quality as its SellIn value approaches;
   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

-- "Conjured" items degrade in Quality twice as fast as normal items
+- _Conjured_ items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
 However, do not alter the Item class or Items property as those belong to the